seq-code/documentation/tutorial/new_genome.md

 [follow a guided registration](https://registry.seqco.de/tutorials).
 Select "New species and parent taxa" and follow the instructions there.
 Briefly:

-0. Fill the species name and the most specific classification (both defined above).
+Fill the species name and the most specific classification (both defined above).
 For example, if you determined that the genome belongs to a novel class of a known phylum, fill-up the species name and the phylum to which you believe the species belong.
+Once you have initialized your registration with that
+information:

 1. Review the proposed new names for all intermediate ranks (if any) and continue.
 2. Click again "continue" and define the type material of the species, which is